state-spaces/mamba/README.md

 - `pip install causal-conv1d`: an efficient implemention of a simple causal Conv1d layer used inside the Mamba block.
 - `pip install mamba-ssm`: the core Mamba package.

+It can also be built from source with `pip install .` from this repository.

 If `pip` complains about PyTorch versions, try passing `--no-build-isolation` to `pip`.

 Other requirements: